Raw milk: Canada

-Meanwhile, Canada does permit the sale of raw milk cheeses that are aged over 60 days.
-In 2009, the province of Quebec modified regulations to allow raw milk cheeses aged less than 60 days provided stringent safeguards are met.
+Meanwhile, Canada permits the sale of raw milk cheese aged over 60 days.
+In 2009, the province of Quebec modified regulations to allow raw milk cheeses aged less than 60 days, provided stringent safeguards were met.

 United States

 In the early 20th century, many states within the United States allowed the sale of raw milk that was certified by a "medical milk commission", effectively allowing an alternative of extra inspection for pasteurization.
-In the present day, most states impose restrictions on raw milk suppliers due to concerns about safety.
+Most states impose restrictions on raw milk suppliers due to safety concerns.
 43 U.S. states allow the sale of raw milk.
 Cow shares can be found, and raw milk purchased for animal consumption in many states where retail for human consumption is prohibited.
-The sale of raw milk cheese is permitted as long as the cheese has been aged for 60 days or more.
+The sale of raw milk cheese is permitted if the cheese has been aged for 60 days or more.

 The FDA reports that, in 2002, consuming partially heated raw milk and raw milk products caused 200 Americans to become ill in some manner.

-Many governmental officials and the majority of public health organizations hold to the need for pasteurization.
-Before pasteurization, many dairies, especially in cities, fed their cattle on low-quality feed, resulting in the production of milk rife with dangerous bacteria.
+Most public health organizations, including the CDC, hold to the need for pasteurization.
+Before pasteurization, many dairies, especially in cities, fed their cattle on low-quality feed, producing milk rife with dangerous bacteria.
 Pasteurizing it was the only way to make it safely drinkable.
 The Cornell University Food Science Department has compiled data indicating that pathogenic microorganisms are present in between 0.87% and 12.6% of raw milk samples.